 Pregnancy is hard,

 so we made this list of first-trimester pregnancy tips to help you on journey.
-You can also read books about pregnancy, nutrition, and prenatal care which can help you be informed about what’s happening inside your body during those early months.
+You can also read about pregnancy, nutrition, and prenatal care which can help you be informed about what’s happening inside your body during those early months.

 Know that every woman is different and not all pregnancies are the same.
 Be aware of that.
 Each woman has her own experience and not all pregnancy tips and tricks will work for everyone.
 That’s okay.